-To be our own best friend means doing the things we know we need to do, may not want to do, but we do them anyway.
+To be our own best friend means doing the things we know we need to do, and may not want to do, but we do them anyway.
 I'm not talking about self-care as in getting a manicure or planning a spa day (though these are wonderful treats to indulge in when you can).
 I'm talking about the basics.
-Getting good sleep, good nutrition and exercise are the foundations of a healthy, happy physical existence.
+Getting good sleep, good nutrition, and exercise --these are the foundations of a healthy, happy physical existence.
 This is part of the discipline of the Self.
 Doing the right thing for our body, so that we can be sure that our CPU functions at optimum levels.
-You will find that you improve your relationships others too when you start improving yourself.
+You will find that you improve your relationships with others too when you start improving yourself.

 What is an ISBE?

 This is where we can set our internal program to be our own best friend.
 We are Immortal Spirituals Being Human – ISBEs, if you will.
 An ISBE can instruct the body, animate the body and train the body.
 Just think of any athlete, yogi, or other mind-body disciplines.
 This is the operative word, discipline.
 This is where we can set our internal program to be our own best friend.

-When we train ourselves, discipline our body and our mind, we are also fine tuning the instrument we have been given to navigate this particular existence.
-To discipline ourselves is not a punishment, it is a training.
+When we train ourselves and discipline our body and our mind, we are also fine-tuning the instrument we have been given to navigate this particular existence.
+To discipline ourselves is not a punishment, it is training.
 Development of character and ethics are a natural side effect.
 This is why many martial artists are super balanced and seem to be so calm.
 They are in a state of flow that is created by self-discipline and self-respect.
 They are in a position to help others because they are in a state of constant readiness-at-rest.
-We are all able to train and become more disciplined, if we learn to look at it as a blessing and not as a negative.
+We are all able to train and become more disciplined if we learn to look at it as a blessing and not as a negative.